Search Articles

 Misleading Claims About Medicare Flex Cards

 According to AARP, some advertisements present misleading claims about Medicare Advantage flex cards.
-These advertisements say that Medicare beneficiaries could receive a flex card with up to thousands of dollars in funds from the U.S. government to spend on anything they wish.
-As they prey on consumers, these ads direct viewers to a website requesting personal information, such as Social Security, bank account, and credit card numbers.
+Ads may say Medicare flex cards for seniors come with thousands of dollars from the U.S. government to spend on anything they wish.
+Preying on unsuspecting consumers, devious marketers may direct viewers to websites requesting such personal information as your Social Security number or credit card numbers.

 A similar scam claims to provide individuals with new Medicare cards but takes personal information for wrongful use.
 If you need a replacement card, you can call Medicare (800-633-4227) or download the card from your Medicare account.
 No representative from Medicare will call you to send you a new card.

-To stay safe from scammers, keep the following in mind.
+To stay safe from scammers, keep the following points in mind:

 • You will not receive a valid flex card if you have traditional Medicare, as this program does not offer such debit cards.
 Anyone offering you a new Medicare card is likely a predator.